Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 ## A warning before proceeding

 Wildlander is a very complex modlist, and modifying it will likely cause issues unless you know what you're doing.
-This guide _can_ be used by modding novices, but it's aimed at proficient modders who need to know Wildlander specific information.
+This guide _can_ be used by modding novices, but as of now, it's aimed at proficient modders who need to know Wildlander specific information.
+(More basic modding guides will be available in the future, as time permits.)

 For more general modding guides, we recommend [Lively's tutorials](https://github.com/LivelyDismay/Learn-To-Mod/blob/main/Main.md), the [GamerPoets YouTube Channel](https://www.youtube.com/@gamerpoets), and the [DarkFox127 YouTube channel](https://www.youtube.com/@Darkfox127).